rzlim08/rzlim08.github.io/_posts/2021-01-10-peerjs-simple-tutorial.md

 ### The Second Way:
 The other way to run the peerjs server is manually writing the server using an ExpressPeerServer.
 Writing the following code will run a server at port 8000.
+We'll be using this way of running Server when we write the client.
 ```
 const express = require("express");
 const http = require('http');